Migrate applications to the Microsoft Authentication Library (MSAL)

 Q: Is ADAL being deprecated?

 A: Yes.
 Starting June 30th, 2020, we will no longer add new features to ADAL.
 We'll continue adding critical security fixes to ADAL until June 30th, 2022.
+After this date, your apps using ADAL will continue to work, but we recommend upgrading to MSAL to take advantage of the latest features and to stay secure.

 Q: How do I know which of my apps are using ADAL?